Nasdanika-Demos/general-purpose-executable-diagrams-story/mapper.md

-Mappers set processor URI's in diagrams.
+Mappers set processor URIs in diagrams.
-They use URI catalogs and wizards to find construct URIs.
+They use URI catalogs and wizards to find or construct URIs.
 Mapped diagrams can be wrapped into specs and be added to catalogs or used by consumers in Java or CLI applications.